freeCodeCamp/guide/src/pages/javascript/location-reload-method/index.md

 Optional parameters `force reload` is a boolean value, which if set to:

-*True* reload the page from the server (e.g. does not store the data cached by the browser):
+*True* reloads the page from the server (e.g. does not store the data cached by the browser):
 ```
 window.location.reload(true);
 ```